javier-iaa/MultiModes/README.md

 - Modifications by Javier Pascual Granado (IAA-CSIC) and Cristian Rodrigo are aimed to make the code more efficient, accesible and extensible.

 # Citations
-- If MultiModes is used, please, cite the author this way: Pamos Ortega, D. et al. 2022 (https://doi.org/10.1093/mnras/stac864)
+- If MultiModes2 is used, please, cite the author this way: Pamos Ortega, D. et al. 2022 (https://doi.org/10.1093/mnras/stac864)

 # Input
 - Directory with light curves in format .fits, corrected from 'outliers' and 'nan' values.